9 Football Accumulator Near Misses: So Close to Big Wins!

 The final game on his slip was Leeds vs Tottenham, which he predicted to end as a 3-1 victory for Leeds.
 While Leeds taking the win came as a surprise, they struggled to find the final goal which would have confirmed the £506,000 windfall.

-They would find the back of the net for a third time, as Tottenham willed their players, including goalkeeper Brad Friedel, forward for a corner in the dying seconds of the game.
+They would find the back of the net for a third time, as Tottenham willed their players, including goalkeeper Brad Friedel, forward for a corner in the dying seconds.

 Brad Friedel, goalkeeper for Tottenham Hotspur, kneeling on a football pitch.